 Information Governance Team

-The Information Governance Team are part of the Department of Health and Social Care’s (DHSC) Corporate Services Division.
-The team consists of the Senior Information Risk Owner (SITO), Data Protection Officer (DPO)/ Information Governance Manager, two Information Governance Officers, and an Administration support officer, all of whom are based at Crookall House.
+The Information Governance Team are part of Manx Care.
+The team consists of the Data Protection Officer (DPO) / Information Governance Manager, an Information Governance Officer and an Information Assurance Officer and an Information Assistant, all of whom are based at Crookall House.

 The Team provides a framework that brings together all the legal rules, guidance and best practice that apply to the handling of information.
-At its heart the Information Governance Team is about setting a high standard for the handling of information and giving the DHSC service areas the tools to achieve that standard.
-The ultimate aim is to demonstrate that the DHSC can be trusted to maintain the confidentiality and security of personal information by helping our staff to practice good information governance and to be consistent in the way that they handle personal and corporate information.
+At its heart the Information Governance Team is about setting a high standard for the handling of information and giving Manx Care the tools to achieve that standard.
+The ultimate aim is to demonstrate that Manx Care can be trusted to maintain the confidentiality and security of personal information by helping our staff to practice good information governance and to be consistent in the way that they handle personal and corporate information.

 If your request relates to other personal information, we may reasonably require further information from you in order to locate the information you are seeking.